oleksandryevdokymov/BezierSlider/README.md

 # BezierSlider
-BezierSlider is open source cocoa pod library lets a user create custom slider from UIBezierPath().
+BezierSlider is open source cocoa pod library lets a user create custom slider builded on UIBezierPath().
+You can specify a custom thumb and cureved shape.
+Framework also let you receive slider’s current value from delegate method.

 ## Installation
 ### CococaPods